linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 In the first stage of the bubble, debts rise faster than incomes, and they produce accelerating strong asset returns and growth.
 This process is generally self-reinforcing because rising incomes, net-worths, and asset values raise borrowers' capacities to borrow.
 This happens because lenders determine how much they can lend on the basis of the borrowers' 1) projected income/cash flows to service the debt, 2) net worth/collateral (which rises as asset prices rise), and 3) their own capacities to lend.
 All of these rise together.
 Though this set of conditions is not sustainable because the debt growth rates are increasing faster than the incomes that will be required to service them, borrowers feel rich, so they spend more than they earn and buy assets at high prices with leverage.
 Here's one example of how that happens:

-Suppose you earn  \$50,000 a year and have a net worth of\$ 50,000.
-You have the capacity to borrow \$10,000 per year, so you could spend \$60,000 per year for a number of years, even though you only earn 50,000.
+Suppose you earn $50,000 a year and have a net worth of $50,000.
+You have the capacity to borrow $10,000 per year, so you could spend $60,000 per year for a number of years, even though you only earn 50,000.
 For an economy as a whole, increased borrowing and spending can lead to higher incomes, and rising stock valuations and other asset values, giving people more collateral to borrow against.
 People then borrow more and more, but as long as the borrowing drives growth, it is affordable.

 In this up-wave part of the long-term debt cycle, promises to deliver money (i.e., debt burdens) rise relative to both the supply of money in the overall economy and the amount of money and credit debtors have coming in (via incomes, borrowing, and sales of assets).
 This up-wave typically goes on for decades, with variations primarily due to central banks' periodic tightenings and easings of credit.
 These are short-term debt cycles, and a bunch of them generally add up to a long-term debt cycle.